discretize/discretize-gear-optimizer/docs/Contributing/Readme.md

 yarn install
 ```

-To start the gatsby-cli development server, which will build the site on your computer and update with your changes in real time, use:
+To start the vite development server, which will build the site on your computer and update with your changes in real time, use:

 ```sh
 yarn develop